-* Concerned about long-term profitability, capital
+* Concerned about long-term profitability, capital efficiency

 * Has started winding down commodity derivatives business

 * Tougher regulation a big factor in decision- source

 LONDON, Feb 6 (Reuters) - Japan's Mitsubishi UFJ Securities International became the latest bank to withdraw from the commodities sector, hit by weaker investor interest and tougher regulation.